mcneel/developer.rhino3d.com/content/en/guides/grasshopper2/migrating-components-to-gh2/index.md

 "Twigs" in GH2 are equivalent to "Branches" in GH1.
 The word "branch" wasn't only topologically slightly incorrect, it also did not consist of four letters.
 GH2 uses exclusively 4-letter words to refer to the various types involved in data trees; [tree, twig, item, path, pear, site, rule, null, meta].

-The `Process()` method for this component has to take care to correctly deal with null values in the twig, and to maintain the pairing of values with their original meta data.
+The `Process()` method for this component has to take care to correctly deal with null items in the twig, and to maintain the pairing of items with their original meta data.
+First consider the implementation, then we'll discuss the details:

 ```cs
 protected override void Process(IDataAccess access)